 The program worked.
 And in its success, something became impossible to ignore: not only were there too few scientists who had grown up in financially scarce environments — there were also almost no resources dedicated to changing that.
 In places where access to research, mentorship, and scientific community is scarce or nonexistent, the gap is a closed door.

 FLi Sci exists to build that door open.
-We serve high school and college students from low-income backgrounds, or who are the first in their families to attend college, and we create the bridges — cohorts, mentorship, research, community — that make a scientific career feel possible, then real.
+We serve high school students from low-income backgrounds, or who are the first in their families to attend college, and we create the bridges — cohorts, mentorship, research, community — that make a scientific career feel possible, then real.

 To support the scientific development of students who identify as first-generation and/or low-income, by providing opportunities that foster the integral skills necessary to pursue science — professionally or academically.